HCL-TECH-SOFTWARE/connections-automation/README.md

 * inventory.ini which has all FQDNs of the hosts in different groups
 * group_vars/all.yml with the variables you can customize.

 We strongly recommend using the current model for handling variables.
-However, if you still want to stick with the old model, the only thing you need to add is cnx_was_servers group to your old connections inventory file.
-Otherwise, it is backwards compatible.
+However, if you still want to stick with the old model, the only thing you need to add is cnx_was_servers group to your old connections inventory.

 ### SSH User